MystenLabs/sui/external-crates/move/documentation/book/src/integers.md

 ### Comparisons

 Integer types are the _only_ types in Move that can use the comparison operators.
 Both arguments need to be of the same type.
-If you need to compare integers of different types, you will need to [cast](#casting) one of them first.
+If you need to compare integers of different types, you must [cast](#casting) one of them first.

 Comparison operations do not abort.